Congressional Review Act: Use

-Despite its passage in 1996, the Congressional Review Act was not used to send any resolutions of disapproval to the President's desk during the remainder of the presidency of Bill Clinton.
+Despite its passage in 1996, the Congressional Review Act was not used to send any resolutions of disapproval to the President's desk during the remainder of the Clinton administration.
 President George W. Bush signed the only resolution of disapproval sent to him by Congress.
 Congress passed five resolutions of disapproval during the presidency of Barack Obama, but he vetoed all of them.

-In the first four months of his term, President Donald Trump signed fourteen resolutions of disapproval into law.
-At the White House, Andrew Bremberg, Marc Short, and Rick Dearborn coordinated with aides of Senator Mitch McConnell to use the CRA, creating an Excel spreadsheet of target regulations, eventually being able to eliminate over twice as many as they had anticipated.
-The later enactment, in November 2017, of H.J.
+In the first four months of his term, President Donald Trump signed 14 resolutions of disapproval into law.
+At the White House, Andrew Bremberg, Marc Short, and Rick Dearborn coordinated with aides of Leader Mitch McConnell to use the CRA, creating an Excel spreadsheet of target regulations, eventually being able to eliminate over twice as many as they had anticipated.
+The later enactment in November 2017 of H.J.
 Res.
 111 was notable for being the first time that a president signed a CRA resolution against a regulation issued during his own administration.

 Successful uses

-The following is a complete list of successful uses of the CRA, as of June 30, 2021 (ordered according to when they became law):
+The following is a complete list of successful uses of the CRA, as of May 9, 2025:

-Pending

-Awaiting action by the President
+Awaiting action by the Senate

-The following resolution has been passed by both houses of Congress and is awaiting action by the President.
+The following joint resolutions have been passed by the House of Representatives in the 119th Congress and are awaiting consideration by the Senate.

+Awaiting action by the House

+The following joint resolutions have been passed by the Senate in the 119th Congress and are awaiting consideration by the House.

 Unsuccessful attempts

 Vetoed by President

-The following is a complete list of joint resolutions under the Congressional Review Act that were vetoed by the president after having been passed by both houses of Congress.
-Five of the six instances came under President Obama, and represented nearly half of the 12 regular vetoes he issued during his eight years in office.
+The following is a complete list of joint resolutions under the Congressional Review Act that were vetoed by the president after having been passed by both houses of Congress and were not able to have the vetos overridden: